 It seems evident that after a somewhat unsettled start from a leadership standpoint, and whilst the school was developing at a rapid pace, Al Mamoura Academy has taken some time to find its feet.
 Our initial expectations were that the Academy would quickly become a high-performing school, in line with the other Aldar Academies.
-It seems now from the most recent inspection report that Al Mamoura is finally on track.
+It seems now from the most recent ADEK inspection report and the British Schools Overseas Inspection feedback that Al Mamoura is finally on track.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.